nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Batchmate commands
 #### Add a batchmate: `add`

-Adds a batchmate to the list of batchmates in the Students panel.
+Adds a batchmate to the list of batchmates in the _Students panel_.

 Format: `add n/NAME t/TELEGRAM [g/GITHUB] [p/PHONE] [e/EMAIL] [i/INTEREST]... [m/MODULE]...`